Shana Dressler is the Creator and Series Editor of the Social Good Guides.

 Shana Dressler is the founder of the Social Innovators Collective.
-The organization’s mission is to train and nurture the next wave of social change leaders so that they can demonstrate both measurable impact and achieve financial sustainability.
-In addition to producing workshops on social enterprise and nonprofit business development at General Assembly, New York’s premiere center for entrepreneurship, Shana has designed and facilitated workshops and classes for Harvard’s Social Enterprise Conference, Columbia and New York University’s Social Enterprise Boot Camp, School of Visual Arts, Rhode Island School of Design, and others.
+The organization’s mission is to train and nurture the next wave of social change leaders so they can demonstrate measurable impact and achieve financial sustainability.
+Shana also develops and leads classes on business development for social enterprises and nonprofits at General Assembly, New York’s premiere center for entrepreneurship, and creates workshops for social enterprise conferences at Harvard, Columbia, New York University, Brown, School of Visual Arts, Rhode Island School of Design, and others.
 In 2014 she developed the curriculum for the Makers Institute, a social good business school designed to support 21st century entrepreneurial problem-solvers and creatives tackling the most pressing social and environmental challenges of our time.

-Prior to the Social Innovators Collective, Shana founded the Global Giving Circle, a nonprofit organization that created opportunities for people of all income levels to support hybrid grassroots social enterprise and philanthropic initiatives focused on poverty alleviation.
-In 2012 she became a member of the International Academy of Digital Arts and Sciences and a judge for The Webby Awards in the social good category.
-Shana is an internationally exhibited photographer, loves all things chocolate, and makes her way around New York on a vintage Vespa.
+She is an Aspen Institute Scholar, a 2014 Delegate to the UN Global Accelerator, a member of the International Academy of Digital Arts and Sciences, and a judge for The Webby Awards as well as for other national social venture competitions.
+Shana is an internationally exhibited photographer, loves all things chocolate, and makes her way around New York on a midnight blue Vespa.